 While fruit in and of itself has carbs, the crust in a fruit tart is generally the biggest culprit.
 After a bit of research it appeared that a frangipane alone might serve as a soft, creamy medium to hold the fruit in a “tart-like” fashion, similar to a clafoutis.

-The recipe is simple, and can be made with a few different methods—in the food processor, standing mixer, or stirred in a bowl by hand—but basically it calls for adding all of the ingredients at once.
+The recipe is simple, and can be made with a few different methods; in the food processor, standing mixer, or stirred in a bowl by hand.

 There is no rolling out of dough, no blind baking a crust, no cutting in butter bit by bit, and no crimping the dough to make it pretty.
 It is a simple batter spread in a tart pan with fruit layered on top and then baked together.
 My kind of dessert!